Blakesands/CH32V003_SF_SOLAR_LIGHT/README.md

     •  Power On: Press Button once.
 Default is low brightness.

-    •  Adjust Brightness: Press Button repeatedly to cycle: Low ➜ Medium ➜ High.
+    •  Adjust Brightness: Tap Button repeatedly to cycle: Low ➜ Medium ➜ High ➜ Off.

-    •  Power Off:
-    ◦  If the light has been active for more than 3 seconds, press Button once to turn off.
+    •  If the light has been active for more than 3 seconds, press the Button once to turn off.
-    ◦  Otherwise, cycle through brightness levels until the light turns off.

 Automated Functions

-    •  Automatic Dimming: If no timer is active, the device reduces brightness by one level every 20 minutes to preserve battery.
+    •  Battery Saver: If no timer is active, the SF Solar Light reduces brightness by one level every 20 minutes to preserve battery.

     •  Safety Lock: If the button is depressed for more than 30 seconds, inputs are ignored until the button is released.